 As per Hindu mythology, this place is considered an inseparable part of Ramayana.
 At this tirath sathal, Bhagwan Valmiki wrote the whole Ramayana.
 It is also the birthplace of Rama’s sons Luv and Kush.
 Sita was abandoned by Rama after the Lanka war between Ravana and Rama.
 Then she stayed here for several years and gave birth to two sons.
 It is also said that the fight between Rama and his sons took place at this place.

 7. War Memorial

-The full name of War Memorial is ” The Punjab State War Heroes’ Memorial and Museum.
+The full name of the War Memorial is The Punjab State War Heroes Memorial and Museum.
 It is located on the outskirts of Amritsar city.
 This seems to be a prominent place since this is just 18 km away from the international border i.e Wagah Border.

 This museum signifies the bravery and gallantry deeds of the martyrs who sacrificed their lives.
 Around names of 3500 martyrs are carved on the memorial built at an elevation of 4 meters.

-You would be amazed to see that there is world longest or you can say the world’s largest sword is erected on the central edifice.
-The sword is around 45 meters in height and the material is of stainless steel.
-It represents the audacity and valor of the people of Punjab who defended the nation in the time of crisis.
+You would be amazed to see that there is the world longest or you can say the world’s largest sword is erected on the central edifice.
+The sword is around 45 meters in height and the material is stainless steel.
+It represents the audacity and valor of the people of Punjab who defended the nation in times of crisis.

 8. Durgiana Temple

 Durgiana Temple is also called Lakshmi Narayan Temple, Durga Tirath, or Sheetala Mandir.
 Its name is derived from Goddess Durga.
 It is located in the heart of the city near Lohgarh Gate.